satyawikananda/berita-indo-api/README.md

 - `/v1/bbc-news`: Get all news data of BBC News
 - `/v1/bbc-news/:type` : Get specific news data by type news of BBC News
 - `/v1/tribun-news`: Get all news data of Tribun News
-- `/v1/tribun-news/:type` : Get specific news data by type news of Tribun News
+- `/v1/tribun-news/:zone/:type` : Get specific news data by zone and type news of Tribun News

 > Each API Endpoint have a query paramaters named 'title', and this query parameters will be usefull if you want to search the API data by the title.